Raman-code657/MLproject/README.md

-# 📊 Math Score Predictor
+# 📊 End-to-End Student Performance Prediction Pipeline

 An end-to-end Machine Learning project to predict students' **math scores** based on other features.
 This project demonstrates the complete ML lifecycle including **data processing, model building, packaging, and deployment on AWS** using **Elastic Beanstalk** and **CI/CD pipelines**.